pretix/pretix-docs/docs/tutorial/products.md

 We will change the English item name to "Standard Ticket" and provide a German translation.
 We are going to add the following description:
 "Regular ticket granting access to the entire conference."
-Next, we will click on the "Price" tab and change the "Default price" to €250.00.
+Next, we will click on the :btn:Price: tab and change the "Default price" to €250.00.
 We will also select the appropriate tax rate of 19% from the "Sales tax" dropdown.

 ### Discount ticket